danielbyiringiro/color_detection/README.md

     Y is the number of yellow hydrogels
     N is the total number of hydrogels.

+- 0.5 is used as a weighting factor.
+It is chosen based on the expected sensitivity of the hydrogels as bioindicators.
+It scales the result to be between 0 and 1.

+- (R + Y) represents the total count of hydrogels that have changed color.
+These are the hydrogels that indicate the presence of either lithium or arsenic.

+- N is the total number of hydrogels in the image, which provides a baseline for calculating the probability.

 Below is an explanation of the color detection software that we have developed.

 ## Introduction